 Social Drinker Or Symptoms Of An Alcohol Addiction?

-Many people who drink are not alcoholics.
+Symptoms of Alcoholism: Many people who drink are not alcoholics.
 However, since alcohol is legal and such a popular social activity, people should be aware of significant differences between alcoholics and social drinkers.
 The precipice of alcoholism is slippery and anybody can slide down, no matter how much they think they will never become one.
 By being aware of what the major differences are between an alcoholic and s social drinker, people may be able to heed warning signs before becoming a long-term alcoholic who needs an intervention or professional addiction therapy.
-Below are the differences between alcoholics and regular social drinkers.
+Below are the differences between symptoms of alcoholism and regular social drinkers.

 One: Alcoholics Try To Hide Their Drinking